 Occasionally, the Center will sponsor graduate and/or undergraduate courses (including seminars) that address topics pertaining to mind, brain, or culture from multiple explanatory perspectives.

-Most sponsored courses include the work of guest speakers who participate in one of the class sessions and present a public lecture in the Center's Lecture Series.
-These visiting researchers will also have opportunities to meet individually with class members, including both faculty and students.
-Other creative approaches to course structure will be considered, provided that their principal focus is academic.
+Additionally, most sponsored courses have included the work of guest speakers who participated in one of the class sessions and presented a public lecture in the Center's Lecture Series.
+These visiting researchers have also had opportunities to meet individually with class members, including both faculty and students.

 Graduate Seminar: MBC 770: Music, Mind, and Emotion taught by Don Saliers (Candler School of Theology, Emory University) and Richard Patterson (Philosophy, Emory University).
 Spring 2016.

 Undergraduate Seminar: ANT 385: Human Brain Variation: The Varieties of Mental Experience taught by Dr. Jennifer Mascaro (Anthropology) with Dr. Carol Worthman (Anthropology).
 Fall 2014.